-- No visible tattoos - You must be clean shaven, unless you have an exemption granted by the Director of Sixth Form (e.g., health or religious), and will be asked to shave if this is not the case - A single stud or pair of studs or tight hoop earrings may be worn; larger hoop and drop earrings, or ear bars, are not allowed - No nose / eyebrow studs or any other visible piercings - Other jewellery should be discrete and minimal - Minimal daytime make-up - No false eyelashes - Nail varnish should be uniform and well maintained - No nail extensions / false nails
+- A single stud or pair of studs or tight hoop earrings may be worn; larger hoop and drop earrings, or ear bars, are not allowed. - No nose/eyebrow studs or any other visible piercings. - Other jewellery should be discreet and minimal. - Minimal daytime make-up. - No false eyelashes. - Nail varnish should be uniform and well maintained. - No nail extensions/false nails. - No visible tattoos. - You must be clean shaven, unless you have an exemption granted by the Director of Sixth Form (e.g. health religious), and will be asked to shave if this is not the case.